pokiz/LocalAudioPlayer/README.md

 Now just type "node index.js", and try to add some musics via http://127.0.0.1:3000 !

-NB : Not all soundcloud tracks can be played, some artists/label remove access to it via API (You will be notified when adding it from web interface).
+NB : Not all soundcloud tracks can be played, some artists/labels remove API access to it (You will be notified vie interface).
 In this case, give YouTube a try ! ;)